lif31up/knowledge-distillation/README.md

 Distillation (or Knowledge Distillation) is a model compression technique where a small model is trained to mimic a large, complex model by learning its "thought process (or soft probabilities)".
 Most large state-of-the-art models are incredibly accurate but come with high costs—computation, memory, and latency.
 Distillation captures the knowledge inside those models and packs it into a more efficient one.

 The Vision Transformer (ViT) attains excellent results when pretrained at sufficient scale and transferred to tasks with fewer datapoints.
-When pretrained on the public ImageNet-21k dataset or the in-house JFT-300M dataset, ViT approaches or beats state-of-the-art image recognition benchmarks (however, `[CLS]` embedding isn't implemented yet).
+When pretrained on the public ImageNet-21k dataset or the in-house JFT-300M dataset, ViT approaches or beats state-of-the-art image recognition benchmarks.

 - **Task:** Image Recognition
 - **Dataset:** MNIST-10